echo724/echo724.github.io/about.md

 > English

 Hi, I am a developer who pursues simplicity, equality, and harmony.
+I try to develop every product based on these keywords.
+I haven't specialized in some field, but I try to increase my domain on Web and DeepLearning.
+What I think is that shortly, the web will be more critical than before, and the DeepLearning will also be the game-changer that change the World's industry form.
+Following these trends, I will become a developer who can deal with new technologies and can build innovative programs based on these skills.